 Yes, it is safe to use.
 I ran and installed Setapp and quite a few “Setapp apps” on my MacOS Sierra based iMac.
 A scan found no viruses or malicious code.

 How safe are the apps Setapp installs?
 According to the Setapp FAQ, every app is carefully checked against quality, functionality, safety and privacy guidelines before it is accepted.
 They only work with proven developers, and safety should not be a concern when using the software.

 No, Setapp is not free.
 It provides a wide range of full-featured commercial software (which would cost over $2,000 if you purchased the lot) for an affordable subscription of $9.99 per month.
 You are able to use Setapp on two Macs simultaneously.

 There is no contract, so the subscription can be cancelled at any time.
 Once cancelled, you can continue using the apps until the next billing period.
 You can reactivate your account at any time.

-A one month free trial of the software is available.
+A 7-day free trial of the software is available.
 The number of trial days available is clearly displayed near the top of Setapp's dashboard.

 How to Uninstall Setapp?

 To uninstall Setapp, click its icon on your Mac's menu bar, and select Help > Uninstall Setapp.
 Setapp will be removed, and you won't be able to use any Setapp applications that are still installed.
 Uninstall those applications like any others, for example, by dragging them to the Trash.

 Since Setapp is all about making good Mac software conveniently available to you, I'm going to list all its features by putting them into the following six sections.
 In each subsection, I'll first explore what the app offers and then share my personal take.